Hot-bulb engine: Replacement

-To create even combustion throughout the multiple hot bulbs in multi-cylinder engines is difficult.
+It is difficult to create even combustion throughout the multiple hot bulbs in multi-cylinder engines.
 The hot bulb engine's low compression ratio in comparison to diesel engines limited its efficiency, power output and speed.
 Most hot bulb engines could run at a maximum speed of around 100 rpm, while by the 1930s high-speed diesel engines capable of 2,000 rpm were being built.
 Also, due to the design of hot bulbs and the limitations of current technology in regard to the injector system, most hot bulb engines were single-speed engines, running at a fixed speed, or in a very narrow speed range.
 Diesel engines can be designed to operate over a much wider speed range, making them more versatile.
 This made these medium-sized diesels a very popular choice for use in generator sets, replacing the hot bulb engine as the engine of choice for small-scale power generation.

 The development of small-capacity, high-speed diesel engines in the 1930s and 1940s, led to hot bulb engines falling dramatically out of favour.
 The last large-scale manufacturer of hot bulb engines stopped producing them in the 1950s and they are now virtually extinct in commercial use, except in very remote areas of the developing world.
 An exception to this is marine use; hot bulb engines were widely fitted to inland barges and narrowboats in Europe.
 The United Kingdom's first two self-powered motor narrowboats—Cadbury's Bournville I and Bournville II in 1911—were powered by 15 horsepower Bolinder single-cylinder hot bulb engines, and this type became common between the 1920s and the 1950s.
 With hot bulb engines being generally long-lived and ideally suited to such a use, it is not uncommon to find vessels still fitted with their original hot bulb engines today.

 Although there is a common misconception that model glow plug engines are a variation of the hot bulb engine, this is not the case.
 Model glow engines are catalytic ignition engines.
 They take advantage of a reaction between platinum in the glow plug coil and methyl alcohol vapour whereby at certain temperatures and pressures platinum will glow in contact with the vapour.

 Hot bulb pseudo-diesel development

 1890s–1910

-The hot bulb engine is often confused with the diesel engine, and it is true that the two engines are very similar.
-A hot bulb engine features a prominent hot bulb vaporiser; a diesel engine does not.
-Other significant differences are:
+The hot bulb engine is often confused with the diesel engine, which is primarily caused by the fact that hot-bulb engines often run on diesel fuel, and because the hot bulb is not immediately recognised as an ignition device.